-Pierce's research focused on mechanisms relating early life stress in females to chronic pain in adulthood.
-Her current interests are to examine health outcomes associated with premature birth and stays in neonatal intensive care units.
+Pierce's research focused on mechanisms relating early life stress in females to chronic pain and mood disorders in adulthood.

 Stress and chronic pain

 Infants and children that are exposed to chronic stressors early in life are at increased risk to develop chronic pain &/or mood disorders in adulthood.
 This project evaluates molecular and cellular mechanisms associated with investigating the underlying perturbations in the way the brain processes stress and pain.